JeminInformationTechnology/JHSON/README.md

 j)   Can't  be  understood  by   Hackers.

-k)  JHSON  Webservice   is  the    Combination of  J$  Technology  and  Webservice;
+k)  JHSON  Webservice   is  the    Combination of  JAS  Technology  and  Webservice;

 so  it  is   called   as  JHSON  Webservice.